 Children with a disability and behaviours of concern:

-- Regularly review the effectiveness of the behaviour support plan with the care team and establish responsibilities and timeframes for the ongoing review of the behaviour support plan.
+- Support regular review of the behaviour support plan's effectiveness and its implementation by carers in collaboration with the care team and establish responsibilities and timeframes for ongoing review.

 - Where the NDIA is conducting a reassessment, ensure all information that evidences a child's complex circumstances, and new or changed complex circumstances, is provided to the NDIS to ensure the most appropriate decisions are made about the NDIA supports provided.
 This may include the type of plan provided to the child, the amount of funding to be allocated and whether a referral for a Complex Support Needs Pathway is appropriate.